akumar8be24/Car-Racing-and-AI/README.md

 ## Challenge Fit

-PitMind directly addresses a real racing challenge: turning dense telemetry into a timely, explainable decision.
+Veritasppen directly addresses a real racing challenge: turning dense telemetry into a timely, explainable decision.

 For teams, it reduces the cognitive load involved in evaluating pit windows,